-Note it says ‘on a road’ nor ‘road or other public place’ but they can still be convicted under the Road Traffic Act for all the usual offences:-
+Note it says ‘on a road’ not ‘road or other public place’ which is the standard wording used for offences that cover public places.

-Also note, if you fail to check the learner has a valid license, and hasn’t been disqualified etc through the online portal, then again you can be found liable for the cause or permit offence if stopped by the police.
+Also note, if you fail to check the learner has a valid license when going on the road and hasn’t been disqualified then again you could be found liable for the cause or permit offence if stopped by the police.

 What happens if a learner has 6 points (or more) on a provisional license?

-Nothing – But when they pass their test, if they get any points at all within the 2 years, the New Drivers Act kicks in and they have to retake the tests.
+Nothing – But when they pass their test, if they get any points at all within the 2 years, the New Drivers Act kicks in and they must retake both tests.